Keyang/node-csvtojson/readme.md

 }]
 ```

-### No nested JSON
+### Flat Keys

-In case to not produce nested JSON, simply set `flatKeys:true` in parameters.
+In order to not produce nested JSON, simply set `flatKeys:true` in parameters.

 ```js
 /**